turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 6. “When you start a new habit, it should take less than two minutes to do.”
 Read this 4-min article on [how to stop procrastinating](https://jamesclear.com/how-to-stop-procrastinating).
 Apply the 2-minute rule to reframe 2-3 of your habits by scaling them down into the 2-minute version.
 How does this reframing help you think about shaping your new identity as a software developer?

 ### Mod 2 Week 2: Professional Storytelling & Branding  <a name="week-2"></a>
-1. Track how you spent your time last week...
+1. Assess your habits from week 1: how did you spend your time this past week?
+What was effective in your habits?
+What could be more effective?
+What steps will you take to make that happen?

 2. Write a draft of your professional story here as 1-2 paragraphs.
 Focus on answering the questions *who are you, why are you here,* and *what's next?* Consider how to talk about your motives and values, the turning points that led to your career change, and what you envision for yourself going forward.